 - Avoid collecting plants that have been previously cut or damaged.
 These injuries can alter growth and make them more difficult to identify.

-- When collecting specimens be sure to collect all aspect of the plants.
+- When collecting specimens be sure to collect all aspects of the plants.
 For trees collect branches that include leaves, flowers, and/or fruits.
 Record observations like plant height, location, and site conditions.
 For smaller plants collect the entire plants including the roots!

 - Bring plants in while they are still fresh. wilted samples become exceedingly more difficult to identify as they deteriorate.

-- If submitting photo, be sure that your images are in focus.
-Take an image of entire plant, as well as close ups of leaves, stems, fruits or seed, flowers, roots, or any other prominent features.
-Include an items such as a ruler, coin, pen, or person in a photo to help the reviewer determine scale.
-Also be sure to take a photo of the area in which the plant was found.
+- If submitting a photo, be sure that your images are in focus.
+Take an image of the entire plant, as well as close-ups of leaves, stems, fruits or seed, flowers, roots, or any other prominent features.
+Include items such as a ruler, coin, pen, or person in a photo to help the reviewer determine scale.
+Also, be sure to take a photo of the area in which the plant was found.
 This will help determine growing conditions that might favor one plant over another.

 - Be aware.
 There are some rare native species which occur infrequently on the landscape.
 If you aren’t sure of the identification of a plant, only collect a specimen if there is a healthy population present.

-- Also be aware that photos can be more difficult that physical specimens to identify.
-A reviewer may need to request a live specimen to ensure a more accurate identification.
+- Also, be aware that photos can be more difficult that physical specimens to identify.
+A reviewer may need to request a live specimen to ensure more accurate identification.

 Another great resource to help with plant identification is the OSU Extension Clackamas County Master Gardeners or your local master gardener chapter.
 These dedicated volunteers are a great resource for general plant and gardening information.
 If you are still having troubles identifying a plant, submit a sample to the pros at the OSU Plant Clinic.